Equity Investment Agreement: Everything You Need to Know

 - Massive growth is imminent.
 Equity capital investors tend to invest in companies and industries that have the potential for huge growth and exponential returns.
 Your local bookshop may be successful, but it lacks the potential to become the next Fortune 500 company.
-However, if you intend to build the next Barnes and Noble chain and your plan and vision supports that type of growth, investors may very well be interested in jumping on board.
+However, if you intend to build the next Barnes and Noble chain and your plan and vision support that type of growth, investors may very well be interested in jumping on board.

 Pros and Cons of Equity Investment

 Like all forms of fundraising, equity investment has both advantages and disadvantages.
 One of the most beneficial characteristics of equity investment is that unlike regular bank financing, it does not require any regular payments.
 Investors look forward to a future opportunity to cash out their share of the profits.
 Another advantage is that equity investors (especially those known as "angel investors") can offer valuable advice and guidance that will support the growth of your business.
 Also, it's often easier to acquire early investments from your family and friends because they share your excitement in your success.

 On the other hand, accepting investment funds from family and friends may create tension in the relationships, especially if you are unable to offer a return on their investments.
 Locating the right investor may also take much more time and effort than applying for a loan.
 Long-term business complications may also exist when you take equity investment.
 If you hand over a large chunk of equity in your company, you give up your exclusive control over both current and future business decisions.

 If you need help understanding an equity investment agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.